 Ways in which open source accelerates GEOINT, specifically through leveraging emerging tech, democratizing data, and simplifying visualization

 How DoD and intelligence organizations can be more innovative using open source

 Jim Perschbach - President & CEO, Port San Antonio

 Jim joined the Port in 2014 as Executive Vice President of Business Development—leading a team that provides strategic support to grow advanced industries on the 1,900-acre campus.
 He assumed the role of President & CEO in June 2018.
 Since that time,

 over 3,500 new jobs have been created at the Port in fields that include aerospace, cybersecurity, robotics and other advanced technologies.

-Alamo Academies—Alamo Colleges’ renowned program that prepares young people for careers in aerospace, cybersecurity, manufacturing and other advanced fields.
-He is also past chair of Alamo Colleges’ Scobee Education Center / Challenger Learning
+Academies—Alamo Colleges’ renowned program that prepares young people for careers in aerospace, cybersecurity, manufacturing and other advanced fields.
+He is also past chair of Alamo Colleges’ Scobee Education Center / Challenger Learning Center.

-Center.
 Jim is currently an ex-officio board member of the Dee Howard Foundation and sites on the board of the United Way of San Antonio and Bexar County.
-In 2018, he was appointed Honorary Commander of the 502nd Airbase Wing at Joint Base
+In 2018, he was appointed Honorary Commander of the 502nd Airbase Wing at Joint Base San Antonio.

-San Antonio.
 He has also been named by the Business Journals as one of the country’s top 100 executives to watch.
-Jim holds an undergraduate degree in business administration from The George Washington University and earned his law degree
+Jim holds an undergraduate degree in business administration from The George Washington University and earned his law degree from The University

 Continuous monitoring of application performance is essential to the DOD’s day to day operations, including delivery of mission critical support to key stakeholders.
 Join us for a training on best practices for monitoring the performance of all your